-The Best Time to Work Out: What the Data Actually Shows
+The Best Time to Work Out: What the Evidence Actually Shows

-Let's cut through the noise and examine what actually impacts your training progression.
+Let's look at what actually drives your training progression.

 Morning Workout: The Case for Early Training